schemahero/schemahero-docs/content/docs/installing/image-tags.md

 The two images are tagged and released at the same time, using the same versioning system

-## Alpha

-There is an `:alpha` tag of these iamges.
-This is the latest commit to master.
-This has the latest code, but also may have some issues.
-It's not recommended to use the `:alpha` tag in production.

-## Latest

-There is no `:latest` tag.
-Docker defaults to the `latest` tag, and this is clear what the expectation of pulling this tag is.
-SchemaHero chooses to not publish an image on this tag.

-## major.minor.patch
+## Semver (major.minor.patch)

 The `:x.y.z` tag points to a specific, immutable revision.
 These are created when a tag is pushed.
 These are the most stable versions of SchemaHero and recommended to use in production.
+A release tag (one without a `-prerelease` suffix) will never be overwritten with a new image.

+## Prelease Images

+SchemaHero releases pre-release versions, but does not publish these to the `krew` index.
+These can be manually installed, but are not recommended for production environments.